lovetaneja/elasticsearch/README.md

       viii. log4j2: 2.11.2

-  2. Following are few things which have been taken into consideration while implementing this microservice.
+  2. Following are few points which have been taken into consideration while implementing this microservice.

       i.
 Versioning has been done for the API.